n1klast/CompDesTestCaseGenerators/README.md

                                                         -more/less test cases
                                                         -stop the .txt file creation
                                                         -only specific task
                                                         -(not recommended) change depths for the difficulties
-                     In providedtests.ml:
-                     2. copy the first line (let testctxt...) above the provided_tests function
+                     2. copy the first line (let testctxt...) above the provided_tests function (located In providedtests.ml)
-                     3. copy the rest (from " Test ("Testcases++"..." on) into the provided_tests function underneath the already existing test
+                     3. copy the rest (from " Test ("Testcases++"..." on) into the provided_tests function underneath the already existing "Test ... ])" you may need to add ; after )
                      4. Run
 </pre>